exercism/x86-64-assembly/concepts/conditionals/introduction.md

 ### Unconditional Jump

-The instruction [jmp][jump] unconditionally transfers execution of the program to another point of the code.
+The instruction **jmp** unconditionally transfers execution of the program to another point of the code.
 Its single operand is a label which has the address to the point where execution will continue.

 Consider, for instance, the following function: